-On this most solemn and hallowed holiday, the best way to honor those who made sacrifices and left a legacy of freedom is to pause, reflect and raise the bar to a life of honor and gratitude.
+On this most solemn and hallowed holiday, the best way to honor individuals who made sacrifices and left a legacy of freedom is to pause, reflect and raise the bar to a life of honor and gratitude.

 Our world situation demands it, but not everyone thinks so……. ….Police arrested a man in Decatur, Ill., on Friday after he shoved a gas station clerk who insisted he wear a mask while paying for fuel on the first day of the state’s newly imposed rules that require people to cover their faces inside businesses.